Menu

 Remote Learning Policy

 This policy is to ensure the ongoing education of pupils at Thomas Jolyffe Primary under any set of circumstances that leads to full or partial school closure.
-This will provide information about possible school closures that could happen at any time: due to school closure from illness, epidemic, extreme weather, power-loss, etc. It also covers the ongoing education of pupils who cannot be in school due to COVID19 enforced isolation, but are able to continue with their education when the school remains fully open.
+This will provide information about possible school closures that could happen at any time: due to school closure from illness, epidemic, extreme weather, power-loss, etc. It also covers the ongoing education of pupils who cannot be in school due to pandemic-enforced isolation, but are able to continue with their education when the school remains fully open.
 This policy does not relate to individual pupils who are unable to attend school due to other illnesses.

 Remote Learning Lead: